JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 But notice that we didn’t use the var keyword, and that’s because we want to create a global variable.

+<b>#25: Global Variable:</b>
-<b>#25: Global Variable: A variable (without the "var" keyword) that allows us to reference and manipulate a collection throughout all of our project’s files.
+A variable (without the "var" keyword) that allows us to reference and manipulate a collection throughout all of our project’s files.

+<b>#26: Inserting Data:</b>
-<b>#26: Inserting Data: When we want to insert data into a collection, we have four options.
-(1) We can insert data through the JavaScript Console, (2) through the command line, (3) through the JavaScript file, (4) and through a
-form in the interface.
+When we want to insert data into a collection, we have four options.
+(1) We can insert data through the JavaScript Console, (2) through the command line, (3) through the JavaScript file, (4) and through a form in the interface.
 The first option — through the JavaScript Console — is the simplest.
 Inside the Console, write the following:
 PlayersList.insert();